Education and Traninings

 If “Beschäftigung nicht erlaubt” (employment not permitted) is stated there, then you can generally do no training.
 However, if “Erwerbstätigkeit gestattet” (gainful activity permitted) or “Beschäftigung gestattet” (employment permitted) is stated there, then you may also do training.
 If “Beschäftigung nur mit Erlaubnis der Ausländerbehörde” (employment only by permission of the immigration authority) is stated there, then you must go to the immigration authority with a specific training offer and apply for the permit there.

 In the asylum process, you are not permitted to work in the first three months after issue of the permission to remain or permission to remain until deported.
 A work ban also applies in the period during which you are obliged to live in the reception centre (maximum of six months after registration).
 If these periods have expired, you may apply for a permit for vocational training.
-Asylum seekers from so-called “safe countries of origin” are subject to a permanent work ban if they made an asylum application after 31.08.2015.
+Asylum seekers from so-called “secure countries of origin” are subject to a permanent employment ban, if an asylum application that was filed after 31st August 2015 was rejected.
 They are not permitted to work and they are not permitted to do training throughout the entire asylum process or even during a subsequent period of permission to remain until deported.
 The following are considered “safe” at present: Ghana, Senegal, Serbia, Bosnia-Herzegovina, Montenegro, Macedonia, Albania and Kosovo.